自己找抽就不能怨别人|有感于特朗普总统的核威胁

 vindictive aggressor seeking revenge and conquest.
 Our use of these

-weapons was the unjustified and immoral starting point for the nuclear
+weapons was the unjustified and immoral starting point for the

 age with all of its horrors.
-Of course, to support such distortion, one
+Of course, to support such distortion,

-must conveniently ignore the real facts of fabricate new realities to
+must conveniently ignore the real facts of fabricate new realities

 fit the theories.
-It is no less egregious than those who today deny the
+It is no less egregious than those who today deny

 Holocaust occurred.